BOTSWANA 8 Days

 DAY 8

 End of the safari.
-Depart to Maun Airport for your return home.
+Depart for Maun Airport for your return home.

 Consider optional extensions to Namibia or Cape Town.